-[UPDATE: On November 19, 2020, subsequent to the post below, the California Occupational Safety and Health Standards Board adopted a 21-page Emergency COVID-19 Prevention Regulation, as anticipated by my post below.
-A robust blog post on the Emergency Regulation may be found HERE.]
+[UPDATES: On November 19, 2020, subsequent to the post below, the California Occupational Safety and Health Standards Board adopted a 21-page Emergency COVID-19 Prevention Regulation, as anticipated by my post below.
+A robust blog post on the Emergency Regulation may be found HERE.
+The regulation became effective on November 30, 2020.
+FAQs meant to help employers comply were released on December 1, 2020 by the California Department of Industrial Relations.
+My article on the FAQs and other guidance may be found HERE.]

 On November 19, 2020, the board responsible for issuing Cal/OSHA regulations will vote on whether to adopt what would be the first Cal/OSHA regulation of employers concerning COVID-19, in particular.
 If adopted, the regulation will undoubtedly impose a substantial new layer of obligations on employers to prevent Coronavirus transmission in the workplace and require action when COVID-19 cases arise among employees.